KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

   - deep learning: CNN with LSTM arbeitet direkt auf den Rohdaten.
 - techniques?

+The following standard machine learning classifiers are applied to the data set (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') using 3-fold cross validation: Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine.

+Then by using the raw sensor data in contrast to the feature extracted data, LSTM recurrent neural networks are applied to the raw FallDataSet following  https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/.

+The classifier having the best accuracy will be taken as the solution to the problem.

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

-As can be seen in the accompanying jupyter notebook `DetectingFalls.ipynb`, a principal component analysis shows, that 98% variance in the data is explained by the first principal component.
+As can be seen in the accompanying jupyter notebook `DetectingFalls.ipynb`, a principal component analysis shows, that 98% variance in the data obtained by feature extraction (see section 'Data Preprocessing') is explained by the first principal component.
 Furthermore the first principal component points mainly (0.9974) in the direction of the feature `Acc_Z_var`, which is the variance of the acceleration in the z direction.
 So a classifier fitted to a training dataset consisting solely of the feature `Acc_Z_var` should have enough information to distinguish falls from ADLs.
-A Gaussian Naive Bayes (GaussianNB) fitted to these training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
+A Gaussian Naive Bayes (GaussianNB) fitted to this training set yields an accuracy of 67% on the testing set, which is better than 56% accuracy for a classifier which classifies every action as a fall and better than 44% accuracy for a classifier which classifies every action as an activity of daily living.
 So the GaussianNB classifier will be the benchmark model.

 ## III.
 Methodology
 _(approx. 3-5 pages)_